 Local SEO for local businesses

 SEO changes all the time and it can sometimes seem like it’s just intentionally confusing.
-Local SEO is more important ever and it allows local and small businesses to optimize websites and make sure you are easy to find business wise for both clients and customers local this the never and if you’re not on top of the rankings you can put it as you will be.
+Local SEO is more important ever.
+It allows local and small businesses to optimize websites and make sure you are easy to find.
+It would be business wise to be on top of the rankings.

 Don’t be scared of something that sounds needlessly technical.
 We will break down some Local SEO information into bite-size chunks for you.
 Title tags and meta descriptions or pieces of HTML code that is purely designed for search engines, customers never get to see this information.
 All these titles and meta descriptions do is give search engines like Google essential information that helps them understand what the purpose of the page within the website is.
 Think of it like a mini advert, when you search in Google your delivered with the search results each of those results is called a search snippet.
 A search snippet is the date of that is pulled from the back of your site and this is typically taken from the metadata and the title tags.
 No less you Google increase the width of the main search results area which will not particularly interesting on the surface is quite important.
 The reason being that title links have increased from 62 roundabouts sorry from 52 roundabouts 60 characters and their description tags have increased from about 160 characters to 200 characters.
 No that’s not particularly a shattering but think about it as extra space that if you use wisely means you can get more information in that all important but the search engine shows.